juanluispaz/ts-sql-query/docs/composing-and-splitting-results.md

 **Note**: You can apply composing/spliting on select/insert/update/delete that returns objects.

 ## Composing results

+**DEPRECATED**: This feature will be removed in the next version.
+Use [complex projections](queries/complex-projections.md) or [aggregate as an object array](queries/aggregate-as-object-array.md) instead.

 **Note**: Before use splitting evaluate if you can use [aggregate as an object array](queries/aggregate-as-object-array.md) instead.